wlgs/got-dialogues-data-stats/readme.md

-## Game of Thrones dialogues stats throughout the episodes shown with plots
+## Game of Thrones dialogues stats throughout the episodes
-This repo is a project made as an assignment in the Probability and Statistics course 21/22 at UST AGH.
+This repository is a project made as an assignment in the Probability and Statistics course 2021/22 at UST AGH.

 ## Sources